Skip to main content

 Comparison with MDTraj/MDAnalysis Integration

-DependenciesNone (only NumPy)mdtrajMDAnalysis
+DependenciespyztrajNone (only NumPy)mdtrajMDAnalysis

-Trajectory formatsXTC onlyMany (XTC, TRR, DCD, ...)Many
+Trajectory formatsXTC, TRR, DCD, AMBER NetCDFXTC onlyMany (XTC, TRR, DCD, ...)Many

-Topology supportManual radiiFrom topologyFrom topology
+Topology supportFrom ztraj loadersManual radiiFrom topologyFrom topology

-Atom selectionNoYesYes
+Atom selectionYesNoYesYes

 When to Use zsasa.xtc

-• You only have XTC files
+• You only need the legacy XTC compatibility API

 When to Use MDTraj/MDAnalysis